Superior colliculus: Neural circuitry

 The superficial layers receive input mainly from the retina, vision-related areas of the cerebral cortex, and two tectal-related structures called the pretectum and parabigeminal nucleus.
 The retinal input encompasses the entire superficial zone, and is bilateral, although the contralateral portion is more extensive.
 The cortical input comes most heavily from the primary visual cortex (area 17, V1), the secondary visual cortex (areas 18 and 19), and the frontal eye fields.
 The parabigeminal nucleus plays a very important role in tectal function that is described below.

 In contrast to the vision-dominated inputs to the superficial layers, the intermediate and deep layers receive inputs from a very diverse set of sensory and motor structures.
 Most areas of the cerebral cortex project to these layers, although the input from "association" areas tends to be heavier than the input from primary sensory or motor areas.
-However, the cortical areas involved, and the strength of their relative projections differs across species.
+However, the cortical areas involved, and the strength of their relative projections, differ across species.
 Another important input comes from the substantia nigra, pars reticulata, a component of the basal ganglia.
 This projection uses the inhibitory neurotransmitter GABA, and is thought to exert a "gating" effect on the superior colliculus.
 The intermediate and deep layers also receive input from the spinal trigeminal nucleus, which conveys somatosensory information from the face, as well as the hypothalamus, zona incerta, thalamus, and inferior colliculus.

 In addition to their distinctive inputs, the superficial and deep zones of the superior colliculus also have distinctive outputs.
 One of the most important outputs goes to the pulvinar and lateral intermediate areas of the thalamus, which in turn project to areas of the cerebral cortex that are involved in controlling eye movements.
 There are also projections from the superficial zone to the pretectal nuclei, lateral geniculate nucleus of the thalamus, and the parabigeminal nucleus.
 The projections from the deeper layers are more extensive.
 There are two large descending pathways, traveling to the brainstem and spinal cord, and numerous ascending projections to a variety of sensory and motor centers, including several that are involved in generating eye movements.

 Both colliculi also have descending projections to the paramedian pontine reticular formation and spinal cord, and thus can be involved in responses to stimuli faster than cortical processing would allow.